juucustodio/docs.pt-br/docs/framework/wcf/diagnostics/wmi/peercustomresolverbindingelement.md

 ## <a name="methods"></a>Métodos

-A classe da classe PeerCustomResolverBindingElement não define quaisquer métodos.
+A classe PeerCustomResolverBindingElement não define nenhum método.

 ## <a name="properties"></a>Propriedades

- A classe da classe PeerCustomResolverBindingElement tem as seguintes propriedades:
+ A classe PeerCustomResolverBindingElement tem as seguintes propriedades:

 ### <a name="address"></a>Endereço